vincode-io/Zavala/docs/_pages/help/Glossary.md

 ## Main Window

 This is the first window you see when you start Zavala for the first time.
 It has 3 columns.
 They are called from left to right, Collections, Documents, and the Editor.
+See [Main Window.](Main_Window.md) See [Text Formatting Philosophy.](Text_Formatting_Philosophy.md)

 ## Markdown

 A plain text formatting syntax that is good for translating into other formats, primarily HTML.
-[Markdown](https://daringfireball.net/projects/markdown/) was invented by [John Gruber](https://daringfireball.net) and is used pervasively in all kinds of writing contexts.
+[Markdown](https://daringfireball.net/projects/markdown/) was invented by [John Gruber](https://daringfireball.net/) and is used pervasively in all kinds of writing contexts.

 ## More Options Menu